intel/intel-lpmd/package/user-guide.md

         - the EPP value will be set to "balance_performance".
         - power-profiles-daemon service will be unmasked

-# note: [tuneD conflicts with ppd on ubuntu]
-    power-profiles-daemon[ppd] will be disabled when installing tuned.
-Choosing power profile option [ "performance", "balanced", or "power saver" ] won't be available in settings UI after disabling PPD service.
-Upon reboot, ppd service will take a priority to start and disable the Tuned service.
-This package installation will unmask power-profiles-daemon service so Tuned service and the profile activates properly after reboot.

 # tuneD commands:

 Ref: https://tuned-project.org/. visit tuneD website for more/latest information.